The Holy Family of Jesus, Mary and Joseph, December 27

 From our Responsorial Psalm today, we hear the words, “Blessed is everyone who fears the LORD, who walks in his ways!
 For you shall eat the fruit of your handiwork; blessed shall you be, and favored.”

 And how is it that we are to fear the Lord and walk in His ways?
-Opening our hearts and embracing all that God asks of us, emptying from ourselves all that prevents us from living a holy life, and imitating the lives of those whom God has set as a holy example for us to follow – this is how we are to walk in His ways and be blessed.
+Opening our hearts and embracing all that God asks of us, emptying from ourselves all that prevents us from living a holy life, and imitating the lives of those whom God has set as an example for each of us to follow – these are examples of how we are to walk in His ways and be blessed.

 For most people, unless one is called by God to live a celibate life (a chaste, single life), getting married and having a family is what many men and women dream about – becoming a mother or a father, raising children – dreams which fill many with joy, a longing and an expectation of what many feel life for them should be all about.